Table of Contents

-libmysqldis included in MySQL distributions.Note libmysqldembedded server library is deprecated as of MySQL 5.7.17 and will be removed in MySQL 8.0.
+libmysqldis included in MySQL distributions.Note libmysqldembedded server library is deprecated as of MySQL 5.7.19 and is removed in MySQL 8.0.
 The remaining APIs described in this chapter provide an interface to MySQL from specific application languages.
 These third-party solutions are not developed or supported by Oracle.
 Basic information on their usage and abilities is provided here for reference purposes only.